TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-santa.md

 ### 9. Don't (Solely) Rely on WAFs

-You think WAFs will protect your smelly derelict backlogged spaghetti codebase?
+You think {% abbr "WAFs", "Web Application Firewalls" %} will protect your smelly derelict backlogged spaghetti codebase?
 Think again.

+{% details "Example: WAF did not protect against RCE.", "open" %}
 One time I was pentesting a PHP web app using an outdated web framework.
-I quickly discovered the version used and proceeded to execute RCE exploits.
+I quickly discovered the version used and proceeded to execute {% abbr "RCE", "Remote Code Execution, a high-impact vulnerability class" %} exploits.
 Unfortunately, the WAF blocked payloads based on common keywords: `system`, `phpinfo`, `fopen`.
 To bypass their denylist, I could try different PHP functions... but there’s a much easier trick.

 Most WAFs, to enhance performance, will ignore request bodies with body lengths above a certain limit.
 This means we can smuggle malicious payloads in plain sight by simply adding a big fat parameter.